ignatiqq/ReactJS-ToDo-List/README.md

 Features
 =====================
 The to-do list acts as a task book.
-You can add a folder, a task, mark the task completed.
+You can add a folder, color of todo, a task, mark the task completed.
 To do list has a pretty, intuitive interface.

 Tech Stack:
 =====================